-Science Department Chair, Master Teacher, Volleyball Coach, Class of '20 Faculty Chair - Appointed 1997
+Science Department Chair, Master Teacher, Volleyball Coach - Appointed 1997

 - M.S.
 Zoology, University of Vermont